bbrunner11/jobcoin-mixer/README.md

 # jobcoin-mixer
-Prood of concept cryptocoin mixer for a fake cryptocurrency called "jobcoin"
+Proof of concept cryptocoin mixer using akka-http for a fake cryptocurrency called "jobcoin"

 ## How to get started